erikhoward/atlas/docs/architecture.md

                               │
                               ▼
 ┌─────────────────────────────────────────────────────────────┐
 │ 5.
-Load to Cosmos DB (Batch Processing)                     │
+Load to Database (Batch Processing)                      │
 │    ├─> Group compositions into batches (100-5000)           │
 │    ├─> For each batch:                                      │
 │    │   ├─> Check for duplicates (by composition UID)        │
-│    │   ├─> Bulk insert to template container                │
+│    │   ├─> Bulk insert to database                          │
 │    │   ├─> Handle partial failures                          │
 │    │   └─> Update watermark (checkpoint)                    │
 │    └─> Collect batch results                                │